Stefanough/SFA_BLG/source/notes/git-notes.html.markdown

 - commit and push to server
 - add `*.md` to .gitignore

 *the .gitignore does not remove items retroactively.
-It only prevents items from being added or commited to the repository.*
+It only prevents items from being added or committed to the repository.*

 git workflow